sfield2/Lidar-derived-profiles/README.md

 Portions of the data used in this research is provided in folder entitled "DATA".
 Sensitive road location data is not included.

 ## Analysis
-Script used for analysis is an R script, entitled "ANALYSIS", contains all necessary commands for the replication of our analyses
+Script used for analysis is an R script, entitled "ANALYSIS.R", that contains all necessary commands for the replication of our analyses

 If you have questions, email Sean Field (sfield2@nd.edu)